 I Funding CDBG: \$220,000 Description FUNDS WILL BE USED FOR ACQUISITION, CONSTRUCTION, RECONSTRUCTION, OR INSTALLATION OF PUBLIC FACILITIES INCLUDING RECREATIONAL FACILITIES FOR YOUTH IN LOW INCOME CENSUS TRACTS.
 Target Date 6/30/2021 Estimate the number and type of families that will benefit from the proposed activities Location Description Planned Activities FUNDS WILL BE USED FOR ACQUISITION, CONSTRUCTION, RECONSTRUCTION, OR INSTALLATION OF PUBLIC FACILITIES INCLUDING RECREATIONAL FACILITIES FOR YOUTH IN LOW INCOME CENSUS TRACTS.
-9 Project Name HOME PROGRAM CHDO SET-ASIDE Transmitted that the state of t Target Area NEW PROVIDENCE HILL RED RIVER NEIGHBORHOOD SOUTH CLARKSVILLE NEIGHBORHOOD Northwest Clarksville Downtown Goals Supported Revitalize targeted neighborhoods Expand and preserve affordable housing Needs Addressed Neighborhood Revitalization Funding HOME: \$73,384 Description COMMUNITY HOUSING DEVELOPMENT ORGANIZATION: TO PROVIDE AFFORDABLE, DECENT, SAFE, AND SANITARY HOUSING OPPORTUNITIES FOR LOW AND MODERATE INCOME FAMILIES AND INDIVIDUALS Target Date 6/30/2021 and the state of t Estimate the number and type of families that will benefit from the proposed activities Location Description
+9 Project Name HOME PROGRAM CHDO SET-ASIDE , mary and a second a second and a second and a second and a second and a second an Target Area NEW PROVIDENCE HILL RED RIVER NEIGHBORHOOD SOUTH CLARKSVILLE NEIGHBORHOOD Northwest Clarksville Downtown Goals Supported Revitalize targeted neighborhoods Expand and preserve affordable housing Needs Addressed Neighborhood Revitalization Funding HOME: \$73,384 Description COMMUNITY HOUSING DEVELOPMENT ORGANIZATION: TO PROVIDE AFFORDABLE, DECENT, SAFE, AND SANITARY HOUSING OPPORTUNITIES FOR LOW AND MODERATE INCOME FAMILIES AND INDIVIDUALS Target Date 6/30/2021 Estimate the number and type of families that will benefit from the proposed activities Location Description